Top 10 Characters in the Butt-Monkey Trope

 6 Fluffy (Duckman)

-Why does he get clumsy a lot and why he always get beat up have black eyes and clothes rip and why did Chris savino made it this way.
-I wish Chris savino came back to show and make senses their is no creator without him
+Why does he get clumsy a lot, and why does he always get beat up, have black eyes, and torn clothes?
+Why did Chris Savino make it this way?
+I wish Chris Savino came back to the show.
+It makes no sense.
+There is no creator without him.

 9 Tom Cat (Tom and Jerry) Thomas "Tom" Cat is a fictional character and one of the title characters in Metro-Goldwyn-Mayer's series of Tom and Jerry theatrical cartoon short films.